-A financial contribution will only be accepted where onsite or off-site provision is proven not to be available or viable (see section 8 on development viability).
+A financial contribution will only be accepted where on-site or offsite provision is proven not to be available or viable (see section 8 below on development viability).
 Further information on the level of financial contribution that is required is included in the following section.

-Other financial contributions may be required towards community infrastructure (school, roads, drainage etc.
+Other financial contributions may be required towards community infrastructure (school, roads, drainage etc).